dotnet/docs-aspire/docs/messaging/azure-service-bus-component.md

 }
 ```

-If you have setup your configurations in the `Aspire.Azure.Messaging.ServiceBus` section of your _appsettings.json_ file you can just call the method `AddAzureServiceBus` without passing any parameters.
+If you have set up your configurations in the `Aspire.Azure.Messaging.ServiceBus` section of your _appsettings.json_ file you can just call the method `AddAzureServiceBus` without passing any parameters.

 ### Use inline delegates